-The Wakarusa and Kansas River floodplains have developed since the last Ice Age some 10,000 years ago.
-They differ significantly from each other.
+The Wakarusa and Kansas River floodplains have developed since the Pre-Illinoian Glacial Period ended more than 300,000 years ago.
+The two rivers differ significantly from each other because of the actions of this glacier.
 The Kansas River primarily runs through various layers of sandstone and therefore its sandy substrate allows for significant meandering across a very wide basin.
-The Wakarusa, however, cuts through an area that was less impacted by glaciers and consists primarily of slate, shale, limestone and silt.
+The Wakarusa, however, cuts through an area that was less impacted by glaciers and consists primarily of slate, shale, limestone, silt and clay.
 The channel is more resistant to movement and thus the meanders in the past have been less significant, and its valley is much narrower.
 Its banks are steep and muddy.

 Ice Age Development

-For centuries the Wakarusa River flooded, and as it did so the larger particles settled out of the flood waters closer to the bank, and very fine particles would settle into the lower locations to the north.
+For thousands of years the Wakarusa River flooded, and as it did so the larger particles settled out of the flood waters close to the bank, and very fine particles would settle into the lower locations to the north.
 Over the centuries, a natural levee was created along the Wakarusa River due to the build up of these larger particles.
-The area away from the river to the north ended up remaining lower and consisting of very fine silty soils.
-For example, the area around the Boardwalk is approximately five feet lower than the ground along the river bank, nearly one mile to the south.
+The area away from the river to the north ended up remaining lower and consisting of very fine heavy clay soils.
+For example, the area along the old alignment of 31st Street is approximately five feet lower than the ground along the river bank, nearly one mile to the south.
 There is an additional man-made levee along the river today as well.
-The build-up of extremely fine soil particles as well as being lower is what has made this area a wetland over the centuries past.
-The very fine soil particles keeps water from percolating down through the soil very quickly.
+The build-up of extremely fine soil particles as well as being lower is what has made this area a wetland over thousands of years in the past.
+The very fine soil particles have formed clay, which keeps water from percolating down through the soil very quickly.

 This area was historically used by American Indians of the Kanza tribe and then later by various eastern tribes that were moved to this area by soldiers of the European white settlers.
 Several archaeological sites in the region have been investigated.
 The closest known site is to the west of US Highway 59 just south of the current movie theater.
 Also several sites were investigated before Clinton Lake was filled.
-In spite of extensive searches and years of plowing, there have been no archaeological sites or artifacts located within the area of the current Baker Wetlands.
+In spite of extensive searches and decades of plowing, no archaeological sites or artifacts have been located within the area of the original Baker Wetlands.

-The current Baker Wetlands is located in Section 18 of Township 13 South, Range 19 East.
+The original Baker Wetlands was located in Section 18 of Township 13 South, Range 19 East.
 This section of 640 acres was divided into four parcels of 160 acres each and was homesteaded in 1854.
 An early historical map of Douglas County dated 4 July 1857 shows that these four parcels were homesteaded by G.V.
 Eskridge (NW), M. Groat (NE), H. Sebelius (SE - not sure of spelling of last name), and J.N.
 Coffey (SW).
 No information has been found about how much agricultural activity was carried out by these early pioneers, and some of these parcels possibly changed hands several times before becoming part of the Haskell Farm.
 This early map also shows a bridge located less than a quarter mile east of the current bridge on Louisiana Street.
 At least initially this was a simple raft that was pulled across the river using draft animals.
 The raft would have been tethered to a rope anchored on both sides of the river.
 Prior to the establishment of agriculture upstream, the Wakarusa River banks were probably much shallower than today.
+An obvious "shoulder" can be seen in several locations along the bank.
 Agriculture loosens the soil that then flows into the creeks and rivers and acts as the major force of erosion, scouring away the bottom and banks of the river, making the banks deeper and steeper.

 Earlier pioneer accounts indicate that before settlement, the wagons along the Oregon/California Trail either crossed the Wakarusa at Blue Jacket, five to six miles to the east, or about 300 yards downstream from the later bridge.
 According to pioneer accounts, this crossing was managed by using the wagon’s own oxen to lower the wagons down the south (or possibly east) bank, and then the wagons were pulled up the opposite bank by a team of mules that were owned by a American Indian that lived on the bank.